College Basketball on NBC Sports: Decline (1990–1998)

 With CBS and ESPN gaining strength in the 1990s, all NBC could put together was a 4–5 game package featuring a then-mediocre Notre Dame program.
 By the 1992–93 season, NBC only broadcast two games, both involving Notre Dame (a February 6 contest against Duke, and a February 13 contest against Kentucky).
 NBC was seeing much more success with its broadcasts of Notre Dame football games than the team's basketball telecasts by this point.

 On February 22, 1992, Al McGuire called his last game for NBC (UCLA @ Notre Dame).
 CBS signed McGuire for the NCAA tournament.
 In the 1993–94 season, NBC only aired one game, which was UCLA @ Notre Dame on February 5.
-Don Criqui called that particular game alongside John Andariese.
-As previously mentioned, the season prior, NBC only carried two games, Duke @ Notre Dame on February 6 (which Don Criqui called with Quinn Buckner) and Kentucky @ Notre Dame on February 13.

-In the meantime, NBC also aired the Wooden Classic from 1994 to 1996, as well as occasionally showing non-Notre Dame related games such as those between the Oklahoma Sooners and Kansas Jayhawks in 1991, Virginia Cavaliers and North Carolina Tar Heels in 1992, Syracuse Orange-West Virginia Mountaineers in 1997 and 1998, and the Boston College Eagles and Georgetown Hoyas in 1998.
+In the meantime, NBC also aired the Wooden Classic from 1994 to 1996.

 For the 1995 edition of the Wooden Classic, ABC regionally televised the first half of the doubleheader (Villanova vs. Purdue) with Roger Twibell and Dick Vitale on the call.
 At approximately 3:45 pm.
-Eastern time, NBC broadcast Maryland vs. UCLA for the second half with Don Criqui and Bill Walton on the call.
+Eastern time, NBC broadcast Maryland vs. UCLA for the second half.
 On December 7, 1996, the first game of the Wooden Classic doubleheader (Utah vs. Arizona) tipped off at 1:45 pm, but NBC joined the action in progress at 2 p.m. for most of the country.
-This time, Don Criqui and Bill Walton were joined by Ann Meyers on commentary.

-NBC's final men's college basketball broadcast to date was a February 28, 1998 contest between Notre Dame and the Providence Friars.
+NBC's final men's college basketball during this period was a February 28, 1998 contest between Notre Dame and the Providence Friars.
 NBC continues to maintain a broadcasting relationship with the university as it airs all Notre Dame football home games and select away games.